co60ca/BBIL/README.md

 We use Raspberry Pis and BLE beacons as our receivers and For brevity we subsequently use edge and beacon' to refer to these.

 The data recording was done via the [Beaconpi](https://github.com/co60ca/beaconpi) software.
-Beaconpi runs both on the edges and a centralized server which communicates bidirectionally between the two main
-The edges and server components sync to the same clock to The frame records the fingerprint and the Received Signal The edge then stamps the frame with a timestamp based on its local synced clock.
+Beaconpi runs both on the edges and a centralized server which communicates bidirectionally between the two main components.
+The edges and server components sync to the same clock to ensure all elements of the system have a consistent clock.
+The frame records the fingerprint and the Received Signal Strength Indicator (RSSI) at the edge.

 To validate our methods we also collect ground truths via an [Android application](https://github.com/peterspenler/MapTracker) as the
 The Android application records the location of the wearer via self reporting and also collects the accelerometer and gyroscope data for the participant.
 The participants were asked to randomly walk around the room for around 3 minutes at least 3 times a day.
 This varied as is evident from the dataset which was expected.
 The participants walked in straight lines between landmarks that were placed frequently in the space.